nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 method via {cpp:func}`op_input.receive() <holoscan::InputContext::receive>` and outputs are emitted via {cpp:func}`op_output.emit() <holoscan::OutputContext::emit>`.

 Note that for native C++ operators as defined here, any object including a shared pointer can be emitted or received.
-For large objects such as tensors it may be preferable from a performance standpoint to transmit a shared pointer to the object rather than making a copy.
-When shared pointers are used and the same tensor is sent to more than one downstream operator, one should avoid in-place operations on the tensor or race conditions between operators may occur.
+For large objects such as tensors, it may be preferable from a performance standpoint to transmit a shared pointer to the object rather than making a copy.
+When shared pointers are used and the same tensor is sent to more than one downstream operator, you should avoid in-place operations on the tensor or race conditions between operators may occur.